Marmon-Herrington armoured car: History

 The Mark III was created with thicker armour plate on a compact body, which included a shorter wheelbase.
 More than 2,000 Mark IIIs were exported before production ceased in mid-1942.
 Some were dispatched to the Royal Netherlands East Indies Army and arrived during the East Indies Campaign.
 Local crews adopted the earlier South African configuration of twin Vickers machine guns; in Dutch service these were designated Zuid-Afrikaanse pantserautos and continued to serve as late as the Indonesian National Revolution.
 A number were captured by invading Japanese forces in March 1942.

 In March 1943 a completely redesigned Mk IV/Mk IVF entered production.
-It was a monocoque with rear-mounted engine and a turret-mounted 2 pounder with a coaxial 0.3 in (7.62 mm) Browning machine gun as the standard armament.
-Due to the inability of Marmon-Herrington to supply sufficient drivetrains, the F used a Canadian Ford drive train.
+It was a monocoque with rear-mounted engine and a turret-mounted 2-pounder with a coaxial .30 in (7.62 mm) Browning machine gun as the standard armament.
+Due to the inability of Marmon–Herrington to supply sufficient drivetrains, the Mk IVF used a Ford Canada drive train.
 Further versions were designed but never got beyond the prototype stage.
-By that time, the North African Campaign had ended and the mountainous geography of the Italian campaign did not suit armoured cars and in late 1943 the British and Commonwealth armies were receiving enough armoured cars from other sources.
+By that time (late 1943), the North African Campaign had ended, the mountainous geography of the Italian campaign did not suit armoured cars, and the British and Commonwealth armies were receiving enough armoured cars from other sources.

-In total, 5,746 Marmon-Herrington Armoured Cars were built.
-About 4,500 were used by South African units, while others were employed by British, Indian, New Zealand, Greek, Free French, Polish, Dutch East Indies and Belgian forces.
-After the Second World War, a few were given to the Transjordan and saw combat with the Arab Legion in the 1948 Arab-Israeli War.
+In total, 5,746 Marmon–Herrington armoured cars were built.
+About 4,500 were used by South African units, while others were employed by British, Indian, New Zealand, Greek, Free French, Polish, Dutch East Indies, and Belgian forces.
+After World War II, a few were given to the Trans-Jordan and saw combat with the Arab Legion in the 1948 Arab-Israeli War.
 The Mk IVF saw combat as late as July–August 1974, during the Turkish invasion of Cyprus, when it was used by the Cypriot National Guard.
-The Greek army used Marmon-Herringtons in the islands of the Aegean well into the 1990s, in mechanized infantry battalions of special composition, alongside Jeeps, M-113s and Leonidas AFVs.
+The Greek army used Marmon–Herringtons in the islands of the Aegean well into the 1990s, in mechanized infantry battalions of special composition, alongside Jeeps, M-113s, and Leonidas AFVs.
 They were finally phased out of service with the introduction of VBL AFV, six decades after their introduction.